 Please, no matter what you do, never ever buy jewelry made with animals.
 The illegal wildlife trade is booming and we need to stop it.
 We’ve seen the horrible circumstances of the ivory trade, it’s not pretty.
 Turelt shells, reptile kins, seashells have no place in ethical jewelry.

-And don’t forget about Etsy and The One Of a Kind Show, both have a ton of great eco friendly jewelry brands to chose from.
+And don’t forget about Etsy and The One Of a Kind Show, both have a ton of great eco-friendly jewelry brands to chose from.
 And right here on The Eco Hub, we have a curated brand directory for all your fashion and accessory needs.

 This post may contain affiliate links.
 Affiliate links come at no extra cost to you.
 These links allow me to share the products I authentically recommend (and use) and support The Eco Hub by receiving a small commission.